mlecoz/CKTrendsAPI/README.md

 REMEMBER TO USE XCWORKSPACE AFTER RUNNING POD INSTALL FROM THE COMMAND LINE.
 (This is a peculiarity of Cocoapods.
 The first time you `pod install` your dependencies for a project, Cocoapods generates an .xcworkspace file that you should use for development instead of the .xcproject.)

+## Add CKTrends to your project
+If you are up to the challenge of working with dependencies, the CKTrendsAPI.framework is available in this repo at SampleDevApp/Carthage/Build/iOS/CKTrendsAPI.framework.
+Note that, in order to use the
+CKTrendsAPI framework, you will need to bring in the Firebase frameworks for Core, Database, and Auth.
+You can download these frameworks at the bottom of https://firebase.google.com/docs/ios/setup.

+If dependencies are giving you grief, create a directory called CKTrends at the root of your project, and add SampleDevApp/CKTrends.swift and SampleDevApp/CKTrendsUtilities.swift.

 ## Register a URL for your app (if you haven't already done this)
 Ever wondered how apps are able to open other apps on your device?
 They use the local URL for that app!
 But this only works if that app has registered a local URL.
 CKTrends will open your app to run the API code in it when you tap "Refresh" in CKTrends.
 Your local URL will look something like this: `yourAppName://com.yourCompanyName.yourAppName`.